darpa-scify-apl/hugo-dataset/README.md

 ## Installation Using uv

+> [!Note]
+> The installation and packages should work using `pip` and other package managers.

-uv is used to streamline the setup and execution of this repository.
+`uv` is used to streamline the setup and execution of this repository.
 Follow these steps:

 1. **Clone the Repository**